Felteng/f1-town-square/README.md

         </details>

 - **Live town chat**
     - Featured on the home page where any user may engage in live discussion.
-Most notably this would be used during the events of a grand prix weekend when discussion is at its peak.
+Most notably this would be used during the events of a Grand Prix weekend when discussion is at its peak.

     - Notifies the user when they've been connected as well as if the websocket connection gets closed.